mitre/fhir-exercises/Exercise_4/docs/part-1.md

 ## Data Composition

 The information contained in an EHR record can often be traced to a patient’s flow through the medical system.
-While each patient encounter may vary drastically based on the encounter type and the severity of the patient’s condition, we will explore the types of data in an EHR through the use-case of a typical annual wellness encounter (i.e., an annual patient visit to a Primary Care Physician).
+While each patient encounter may vary drastically based on the encounter type and the severity of the patient’s condition, we will explore the types of data in an EHR through the use-case of a typical annual wellness encounter (i.e., an annual patient visit to a primary care physician).

 To illustrate this scenario, this exercise references the "Wellness Encounter" from the Synthea Module Builder to show one possible process flow.
 The tool allows users to view and customize several possible health care scenarios, charting the process flow, and the associated data elements that come out of each step in the process​:
 > Source: [https://synthetichealth.github.io/module-builder/#wellness_encounters](https://synthetichealth.github.io/module-builder/#wellness_encounters)